 Overpronation refers to how a person’s foot moves while walking, running, or jogging.

 A person who overpronates strikes the ground with the outer portion of the heel first.
-As the person completes the step, the foot rolls too far onto the arch.
+As they complete the step, the foot rolls too far onto the arch.
 The extra pressure causes the arch to flatten.

 A person who overpronates often benefits from extra support when walking.
 Support can include stability shoes and prescription arch supports.